Guide

 3) Obsidian

-Obsidian destination setup (best practices)
+Obsidian destination setup (first-class support)

 Send formatted output directly into your Obsidian vault using the Obsidian URL scheme.
+More note-taking platforms coming soon.

 Step-by-step